AgileVentures/av-static-website/source/blog_articles/2016-10-28-opportunity-in-disguise.html.markdown

 and also had a few out of the box ideas:

-* focus on asynchronous stuff?  scrums in text chat in slack? or something
+* focus on asynchronous stuff? e.g. scrums in text chat in slack? or something
 * revenue stream from ads on youtube
 * can we use the live event interface to start a hangout with selenium or something?

 It felt good to be able to review all the issues in a group.
 The sensible thing seemed to be to focus on the first three items in the short term solutions above.
 Good support for manual URL addition would not tie us to Hangouts, which of course might completely disappear.
 If only they were open source!
 The key fundamental is really to be able to share a URL to the video conference through the various media that people are connected with.
 I'll try and get to the manual URL hangout fixes today, and then next week we can keep evaluating all the alternatives.
 It might also be time to focus on allowing people to start hangouts from Slack where the activity is watchable, repeatable and copyable.
 It offers a much more lightweight learning mechanism than a web interface.
 Real time text chat really has the huge advantage over the web that you can immediately ask folks how they did anything, whether that's starting or voting in an Asynchronous vote, how they started a hangout etc ...

 What's been so great to see this week is the AgileVentures members working hard to get round the problems, helping each other, brainstorming solutions.
 Maybe this truly is an opportunity in disguise ...
 Okay, time to code!

 Related Videos: